Endurance Performance Testing

 Gives you so much more than just a number.
 Enables you to get more out of your training.
 Helps you understand exactly what your training zones should be so that you can train smarter.

-Why do I need a VO2 max test?
+Why do I need an endurance test?

 Frequently asked questions?

 Q) What’s involved with the test and is it hard?

 The test is performed in your normal running kit on a treadmill while wearing a face mask so that things like amount of air, breathing rate, oxygen being used by the muscles, and much more can be measured.
 The test is an incremental test to exhaustion.
 Think about the test as doing a 3k race.

 Q) Do I need more than one test and how often?

 A test gives you your training zones, VO2 max, Lactate Threshold and race predictions relative to your current fitness level.
 After applying the test results to your training over a few weeks, it’s a good idea to get re-tested so that your training can be adjusted according to your new fitness level.
 Testing is recommended every 6-16 weeks depending on your level and your next racing goal.